the initial seed for hope was planted in the Spring

 impracticable.
 They had been sleeping on mattresses

-on the dirt floors, with gas laterns for light.
-In addition
+on the dirt floors, with gas lanterns for light.
+In

-to the solar lighting installation, we were able to
+addition to the solar lighting installation, we were

-install two sets of bunk beds for our teachers.
-Small
+able to install two sets of bunk beds for our teachers.

 Changes Lives…For Children and the Village